skramm/homog2d/docs/homog2d_manual.md

 [read this for details](homog2d_qa.md#assert_trigger).

-**Situation that will generate a warning**
+**Situations that will generate a warning**

-* when computing the angle between two lines/segments, and that this requires the computation of `arccos()` of a value slightly above 1.
+* When computing the angle between two lines/segments, and that this requires the computation of `arccos()` of a value slightly above 1.
 Then the value 1.0 will be used instead, but a warning will be generated.
-* when importing a SVG file and an element in the file cannot be processed.
+* When importing a SVG file and an element in the file cannot be processed.

 ### 12 - Runtime Polymorphism